allan-tulane/sp24-recitation-05-Yundyang/answers.md

 |         800 |                   2.595 |                    3.816 |               0.207 |            76.732 |
 |         900 |                   4.321 |                    3.696 |               0.220 |            74.973 |

+Fixed Pivot Quicksort performs well on random lists, aligning with the expected average-case O(n log n) complexity

+Random Pivot Quicksort is similar to Fixed Pivot Quicksort but it has higher running times.

+Selection Sort consistently matches its O(n^2) complexity, showing a steady increase in running time with list size.

 - **1c.**